-Dr. Kotrosits brings to the Religion department her expertise in socio-cultural approaches to the ancient Mediterranean, and specifically Christianity and Judaism within it.
-Her work combines affect theory (social theories of emotion) with diaspora, migration, and postcolonial studies, and she additionally works on ancient constructions of the body and sexuality.
+Dr. Kotrosits brings to the Religion department her expertise in socio-cultural approaches to the ancient Mediterranean, specifically Christianity and Judaism within it.
+Addressing diasporic and colonial social forms, practices, and experiences in both ancient and modern worlds, Dr. Kotrosits additionally bring expertise in affect theory and constructions of the body and sexuality.
 Her first book, Rethinking Early Christian Identity: Affect, Violence, and Belonging (2015) approached ancient Christian literature as responses to the diaspora conditions and broad colonial violence of the Roman empire.
-Her second book, The Lives of Objects: Material Culture, Experience, and the Real in the History of Early Christianity, forthcoming with the University of Chicago Press, addresses the way people across time and geography grapple with the politics of social upheaval and displacement, and the materiality of life and death.
-It reorients readers to the socio-cultural world of the ancient Mediterranean, and ancient Christianity and Judaism within it, and asks what matters, what counts as “real” in the writing of history?
+Her second book, The Lives of Objects: Material Culture, Experience, and the Real in the History of Early Christianity (University of Chicago Press, June 2020) addresses the way people across time and geography grapple with the politics of social upheaval and displacement, and the materiality of life and death.
+It reorients readers to the socio-cultural world of the ancient Mediterranean, and ancient Christianity and Judaism within it, and asks: What matters, what counts as “real,” in the writing of history?

-She has published in a range of top journals, including The Journal of the History of Sexuality, Culture and Religion, the Journal of the American Academy of Religion, and more.
+She has lectured and presented at universities across the U.S., as well as in Europe and Canada.
+She has published in a range of top journals across fields, including The Journal of the History of Sexuality, Culture and Religion, the Journal of the American Academy of Religion, the Journal of Early Christian Studies, Studies in Gender and Sexuality.

 Learning & Teaching